-I do not remember much, except one thing: getting soaking wet from the Shamu show and wondering why in the world the water was so cold.
+I do not remember much, except for one thing: getting soaking wet from the Shamu show and wondering why in the world the water was so cold.

 In college, I volunteered at San Diego State University, to help a research biologist input data from his Elephant seal study at Hubbs-SeaWorld Research Institute(HSWRI).
 I loved every time I walked through those doors.
 I felt like I arrived, even if it was only volunteering.

 My husband and I have lived in and around San Diego County for over 30 years, and we have enjoyed being SeaWorld annual pass members for at least 10 of those years.
 I love that my children not only had a blast on all the activities and rides, but they were also experiencing and learning many things regarding the marine ecosystem as a whole.

 I would like to share with you few photos I have compiled over the years.

 In 1997, SeaWorld was rehabilitating JJ the Gray Whale who was found suffering off the coast of Marina del Rey, CA

 One of our favorite places to go first is to see the Orcas.

 For an additional fee, you can experience the dolphins up close with a trainer and can touch, feed and interact with them using hand signals – Dolphin Encounter.

 There is also another program- Dolphin Interaction where you get to do all the above, but you also get to swim with dolphins!
 The only requirement for both activities is that you be at least ten years old and 48 inches tall.
 How exciting to be able to be in such close contact with these amazing creatures.